nvidia-holoscan/holohub/CONTRIBUTING.md

 Add each tutorial in its own subdirectory under the [```tutorials```](./tutorials) directory.
 The subdirectory should contain:
 - A README file summarizing the application's purpose and architecture;
+- A *metadata.json* file which describes its specifications and requirements in accordance with the [tutorial metadata.json schema](./tutorials/metadata.schema.json) (optional);
 - A LICENSE file governing use (optional).

-There are no project-wide metadata or build requirements for tutorials.
+There are no project-wide build requirements for tutorials.

 ### License Guidelines